jefffhaynes/BinarySerializer/README.md

         public List<Entry> Entries { get; set; }
     }

-Note the special case of a byte array, for which length and count attributes are interchangeable.
+*Note there is the special case of a byte array, for which FieldLength and FieldCount attributes are interchangeable.*

 By default strings will be serialized as null terminated, which allows for this construction: